Leonardo Da Vinci Quote, Picasso Master Copy, and Tiny Habits

 After getting paid I would think of one new local eatery to try (cheap, sloppy, tasty).

 To tell you the truth, it worked!
-I’m reading more, drawing more, trying new local eateries with Mandy, and prepping new blog posts.
+I’m reading more, drawing more, trying new local eateries, and prepping new blog posts.
 I haven’t painted anything…at all.
 The social media thing always gets me too because I don’t enjoy posting on all the little different “time sucks” out there (Facebook, Twitter, Google Plus, Pinterest), but it’s necessary to spread this info…right?